Vinilificio/vinilificio.com/en/faq.md

 ### The importance of mastering
 Mastering allows for the optimization of the audio produced for the support onto which it will be duplicated.
 A good record is not only the result of a good mixing and recording, but also of a well produced mastering.
 Never underestimate the mastering process and always rely on competent and experienced technicians.
 A bad mastering, or a duplication of a mastering audio without mastering, results in a poor quality disc.!
 Before going to print always ensure the quality of your master, listen to it on different systems  and, if you have doubts, make a vinyl audio transfer to test  your master on vinyl.

+### 5 inch vinyl records: why the stylus gets stuck
+Not all turntables are able to play 5-inch vinyl records in their entirety.
+This format (12.7 cm) is slightly larger than the turntable’s centre hole (10 cm).
+Many hi-fi turntables have been designed to prevent the stylus from travelling beyond the groove and onto the centre of the record.
+The groove on a 5-inch vinyl record extends beyond a diameter of 10 cm.
+For this reason, when the stylus of a hi-fi turntable reaches a point roughly 10 cm from the centre of the record, it remains stationary, ‘getting stuck’.
+DJ turntables (such as the Technics 1200) do not have this ‘limit’ on the movement of the tonearm.

 ### Glossary
 * Audio transfer on vinyl: [Audio transfer on vinyl](#audio-transfer-in-single-copy)